Trust1Team/api-styleguide/events/events.md

 ## {{ book.must }} Use the Data Change Event structure to signal mutations

-Nakadi defines an event for signalling data changes, called a [DataChangeEvent](https://github.com/zalando/nakadi/blob/nakadi-jvm/api/nakadi-event-bus-api.yaml#/definitions/DataChangeEvent).
+TBD defines an event for signalling data changes, called a Data Event.
 When publishing events that represents created, updated, or deleted data, change event types must be based on the DataChangeEvent category.

 - Change events must identify the changed entity to allow aggregation of all related events for the entity.